 Students shall not possess cell phones, PDAs, iPods, MP3 players, video equipment, cameras, gaming devices, laser pointers, recording devices and electronic devices during the instructional day at school or school-related events.
 Subject to the Search and Seizure Practices and Procedures, the possession of such electronic devices during those restricted times constitutes the consent to search for and confiscate the device(s) by school personnel.
-Parents must come in and pick up confiscated devices at the end of the school day.
+If a student possesses a cell phone for safety reasons while walking to and from school, the student is required to relinquish possession of the cell phone to the school office upon arrival and to pick up the cell phone from the school office at dismissal time.
 Coaches and personnel in charge of extracurricular activities may make exceptions to this rule upon obtaining the principal's permission.